-Mr. Meyer is President and Co-Founder of TM Financial Forensics, LLC.
-Mr. Meyer was formerly a Managing Director with Navigant Consulting and the President and co-founder of Tucker Alan.
+Mr. Meyer is a Partner with TM Financial Forensics LLC, a subsidiary of HKA.
+Mr. Meyer was formerly the President and Co-Founder of the predecessor firm and was also a Managing Director with Navigant Consulting (now Ankura) and the President and co-founder of Tucker Alan.
 He is a Certified Public Accountant, Certified Fraud Examiner, and Accredited in Business Valuation (CPA-ABV).
-For over 25 years, a graduate of the University of Virginia, Mr. Meyer has held appointments at Stanford University, including Adjunct Professor and Consulting Professor, within the School of Civil and Environmental Engineering.
-He has taught at the Saudi International Development Fund Business and Leadership Program at Stanford University.
-Mr. Meyer is recognized as a leading practitioner in the valuation of proprietary properties, systems and platforms, including: enterprise software; application software; content delivery networks; mainframe data storage systems; cloud-based platforms; video gaming platforms; online commerce and auction platforms; industry leading audio codecs; video codecs; and air interface standard essential technologies including cellular, Wi-Fi and Bluetooth.
+A graduate of the University of Virginia, Mr. Meyer held appointments for over 25 years at Stanford University, including Adjunct Professor and Consulting Professor, within the School of Civil and Environmental Engineering.
+Mr. Meyer is recognized as a leading practitioner in the valuation of proprietary properties, systems and platforms, including: enterprise software; application software; integrated circuits; content delivery networks; mainframe data storage systems; cloud-based platforms; video gaming platforms; online commerce and auction platforms; industry leading audio codecs; video codecs; and air interface standard essential technologies including cellular, Wi-Fi and Bluetooth.

 Mr. Meyer has over 35 years of experience consulting on financial, accounting, economic and damages matters, as well as significant expert testimony experience.
-He has testified in over 250 depositions and approximately 75 trials and major arbitrations in State Court, Federal Court, Federal Bankruptcy Court, Court of Federal Claims, International Trade Commission, the London Court of International Arbitration (“LCIA”) and the International Court of Arbitration of the International Chamber of Commerce (“ICC”).
+He has testified in over 250 depositions and approximately 75 trials and major arbitrations in State Court, Federal Court, Federal Bankruptcy Court, Court of Federal Claims, High Court of England and Wales, International Trade Commission, the London Court of International Arbitration (“LCIA”) and the International Court of Arbitration of the International Chamber of Commerce (“ICC”).

-Mr. Meyer has evaluated and quantified hundreds of economic damages claims, including breach of contract, fraud and antitrust matters.
-Mr. Meyer’s expertise, experience and testimony has spanned many industries and required detailed analyses of financial, economic and accounting data underlying many different commercial damages circumstances.
+Mr. Meyer has evaluated, and quantified hundreds of economic damages claims, including breach of contract, fraud and competition matters.
+Mr. Meyer’s expertise, experience and testimony has spanned many industries and required extensive analyses of financial, economic and accounting data underlying many different commercial damages circumstances.

 This experience includes the following as examples: